Guenther Steiner

 Guenther Steiner (born 7 April 1965, Günther) is an Italian and American motorsport engineer and former team manager.
 Steiner was the Team Principal of Haas Formula One Team from 2016 to 2023, the managing director of Jaguar Racing from 2001 to 2003, and technical operations director of its subsequent incarnation, Red Bull Racing.
-He is currently a commentator and analyst for Formula One broadcasts.
+He is currently the CEO and owner of the MotoGP and Moto3 team Red Bull KTM Tech3.
+He acquired full ownership of the team from Hervé Poncharal through an investment consortium financed by IKON Capital.

 Career

 Rally (1986–2001)

 Born in Merano, South Tyrol, the son of a butcher, Steiner studied engineering; however, without completing his degree, he then moved to Belgium, where he began his career as a mechanic in the World Rally Championship for Mazda Rally Team Europe from 1986 to 1988.

 From January 1989 – 1990, Steiner worked as the assistant team manager for Top Run Srl.
 He acted as head of reconnaissance, and later as a technical manager, at Jolly Club from 1991 to 1996.

 In 1997, Steiner managed Prodrive's Allstar Rally team, winning the European Rally Championship with Krzysztof Hołowczyc, and in 1998 M-Sport recruited him as project manager.
 In 2000, he was promoted to director of engineering, where he worked under the Ford World Rally Team alongside drivers Colin McRae and Carlos Sainz; ultimately, securing consecutive runner-up finishes in the 2000 and 2001 seasons.